gini/gini-switch-sdk-android/documentation/index.rst

 Welcome to Gini Tariff SDK's documentation!
 ===========================================

 This is the documentation of the Gini Tariff SDK.
+The SDK is being developed at the moment therefore some parts in this documentation will change in the near future.

 Table of contents
 -----------------